 History & Founder

-A History of Excellence & Commitment
+A History of Excellence and Commitment

-Before then, no training on grant proposal development existed and many organizations, especially small, grass-roots groups, lacked the skills to compete for grant funding.
-Hard to imagine such a world when today there are all kinds of workshops from various universities, consultants and nonprofit centers all across the country and the world.
+Today there are all kinds of workshops from various universities, consultants and nonprofit centers all across the country and the world.
 Check the best ones and you're likely to find they are rooted in work that originated with The Grantsmanship Center.

 The Center began as a Los Angeles project, but as word of alumni successes spread, demand rapidly expanded.
 Soon organizations from throughout the United States were asking to host the training in their own communities.
 By 1975, The Grantsmanship Center was conducting more than 100 workshops a year across the country.